 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-JETRO Dubai was established in 1981, realising the need to strengthen the economic and business relationships with Japan, the UAE and other Gulf countries.
+JETRO (Japan External Trade Organization) is a Japanese government-related organization that works to promote mutual trade and investment between Japan and the rest of the world.
+JETRO Dubai was established in 1981, realizing the need to strengthen the economic and business relationships with Japan, the United Arab Emirates and other Gulf countries.
 For local and foreign companies, the establishment of JETRO served as a gateway to mutual business relationships between Japan and the Gulf states.